 Mutual action plans help close complex deals faster

-The typical B2B buyer’s journey lasts 102 days (source)— a 2x increase from just eight years ago (source).
+The B2B buyer’s journey can last anywhere from three to 24 months.
 A standardized mutual action plan can help sales teams speed up the average sales cycle by providing:

-- A detailed record for more senior decision makers who may enter the process later, showing due diligence and reducing the back and forth as they get up to speed.
+• A detailed record for more senior decision-makers who may enter the process later, reducing the need for back-and-forth clarification as they get up to speed.

 Mutual action plans provide a better experience for the buyer